favonia/cloudflare-ddns/docs/README.markdown

 The `docs/designs/` collection should be self-contained.
 Documents there may refer to each other, but they should not depend on private planning material outside this collection.

-Start with [`docs/designs/README.markdown`](designs/README.markdown) for an overview of the collection.
+Start with [`docs/designs/README.markdown`](designs/README.markdown) for the retrieval map.
+Notes under `docs/designs/core/` are the small always-read set; notes under `docs/designs/guides/` and `docs/designs/features/` are task-triggered references.